MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ---

 **Best practice**: Review reports in the **Files** page
-**Detail**: Once you've connected various SaaS apps using app connectors, Cloud App Security scans files stored by these apps.
+**Detail**: Once you've connected various SaaS apps using app connectors, Defender for Cloud Apps scans files stored by these apps.
 In addition, each time a file is modified it is scanned again.
 You can use the **Files** page to understand and investigate the types of data being stored in your cloud apps.
 To help you investigate, you can filter by domains, groups, users, creation date, extension, file name and type, file ID, classification label, and more.
 Using these filters puts you in control of how you choose to investigate files to make sure none of your data is at risk.
 Once you have a better understanding of how your data is being used, you can create policies to scan for sensitive content in these files.
 **For more information**:

 * [Connect apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md)